Eliminate Unnecessary Police Interaction in Schools (AB 2441)

 AB 2441 (Kalra) empowers educators, protects students, and restores educator discretion by:

-• Eliminating state mandates for school notification of law enforcement of many types of incidents, thereby empowering schools to adopt non-punitive, supportive, trauma-informed and health-based approaches to school related behaviors.
+• Making it optional, rather than mandatory, for school notification of law enforcement of possession or use of alcohol or controlled substances, thereby empowering schools to adopt non-punitive, supportive, trauma-informed and health-based approaches to school related behaviors.

 • Increasing educator discretion in determining when to notify law enforcement about a student’s school related behaviors.

-• Eliminating the criminal penalty for students for the “willful disturbance” of public schools and public school meetings.
+• Eliminating the criminal penalty for students for being disruptive or challenging authority inside of public schools and public school meetings.

 By restoring flexibility to educators to decide when law enforcement should be notified, AB 2441 will protect students from unnecessary contact with the criminal legal system, decrease school related law enforcement referrals and arrests, and keep students in school.